Calls cost 7p per minute plus your standard network charge.

 Switch Energy Supplier

 If you have been with the same energy supplier for years, they might have switched you onto a higher tariff without you really noticing.
 There is often a gap of up to a few hundred pounds between a supplier’s standard variable tariff and the cheapest fixed deal.
 Check if you are on the best tariff your supplier offers.
-If not, shop around on comparison websites and find the best deal for you.
+If not, shop around on comparison websites for providers such as Infuse Energy as well as others and find the best deal for you.
 Remember to consider smaller independent energy suppliers too.
 Check if you will have to pay an exit fee before leaving a tariff.
 You might also be able to benefit from cashback offers when you switch energy supplier, which you could use to help pay the bills.

 Change Payment Method